2017 Leyte earthquake: Damage

-The Department of Public Works and Highways Leyte Fourth Engineering District announced on July 10, 2017 that they estimate that at least ₱271 million of damage was caused by the earthquake.
+The Department of Public Works and Highways Leyte Fourth Engineering District announced on July 10, 2017, that they estimate that at least ₱271 million of damage was caused by the earthquake.
 The local agency said that the city of Ormoc, and nearby town Kananga sustained the heaviest damage.

-The earthquake caused a building in Kananga to collapse, causing the deaths of two people.
-Two more deaths were reported later.
+The earthquake caused a building in Kananga to collapse, killing one person.
+Another person died in the town when a house collapsed in Ormoc.
+Another person was killed in a landslide in Ormoc while another body was found in the same city.

 Authorities temporarily closed Ormoc Airport after its runway was damaged.

 Ten schools located in the towns of Kananga, Jaro, Barugo, and San Isidro were destroyed by the earthquake while ten more schools located in Inopacan, Albuera, Mérida, Barugo, and San Miguel were partially damaged.

 Leyte, Samar and Bohol experienced power blackouts while power supplies in Panay, Cebu, and Negros were also reportedly affected.

 Aftermath

-PHIVOLCS recorded 796 aftershocks as of noon of July 11, 2017.
+PHIVOLCS recorded 796 aftershocks as of July 11, 2017.
 Ormoc and Kananga declared a state of calamity.

-Residents in Lake Danao and Tongonan barangays of Ormoc are to be evacuated due to those localities being situated directly on the path of the Philippine Fault line.
+Residents in barangays Lake Danao and Tongonan in Ormoc were ordered to evacuate due to those localities being situated directly on the path of the Philippine Fault line.

 On August 23, 2017, an aftershock of magnitude 5.1 occurred.
 This aftershock damaged 56 structures in Ormoc.
 Two people died, one after suffering a head injury after falling and another from a heart attack.